RajkumarBiswokarmaFuse/Streamlit_project/README.md

 # Streamlit_project
 In this Project is the demonstration of streamlit to build a user friendly application.
-The application should consist of three pages, each serving specific functionalities.
+The application should consist of three pages, each serving specific functionalities.<br>
 ● The Employee data entry page should allow users to input information such as Employee Number (Empno), Employee Name (Ename), Job, and Department Number (Deptno).